bradford-johnson/twitter-analysis-project/README.md

 ## Data

-> **I. The data I want to collect**
+> **The data I want to collect**
+> ---
-> > A. I want to collect Tweets for a number of topics, each topic being a 'mini project' where I find insights for each, and can look at them all retrospectively to evaluate my methods
+> > I want to collect Tweets for a number of topics, each topic being a 'mini project' where I find insights for each, and can look at them all retrospectively to evaluate my methods
 > >
 > > **Topics:**
 > > ---